 We look forward to welcoming you to our circle!

 To help keep Mothersong as accessible as possible, full time members may pay at three possible tiers.
-You may choose which tier you wish to pay at.
+These tiers work out to around $15, $20, or $25 per meeting, plus a little extra to cover the renatl of our final venue.
+You choose your payment tier.

 - Full session $475, or four monthly payments of $119